johnnovak/gridmonger-site/source/regions.rst

     </div>

-As you can see in the above two examples, region boundaries are indicated with distincly coloured, thick lines.
+As you can see in the above examples, region boundaries are indicated with distinctly coloured thick lines.

 It is very easy to create such a region-based map in Gridmonger: just create a level big enough to hold all the regions, and tick the **Enable regions**